-Too often, it seems like making your life greener means spending more, like loading up your cart with organic produce at Whole Foods or shelling out big bucks for hemp-fiber blue jeans.
+Too often, it seems like living a greener life means spending more, like loading up on organic produce at the farmers market or shelling out big bucks for hemp fiber blue jeans.
 But that needn’t be the case.
-One of the best ways to be more eco-friendly is to cut back on your use of energy and natural resources — which cost money.
-In taking steps to protect the environment, you can protect your wallet as well.
+One of the best ways to go green is to save energy and natural resources — both of which cost money.
+That protects the environment and your wallet.

 Buy Energy-Efficient Appliances

-Replacing a major appliance costs a lot more than replacing a light bulb, but it also offers a bigger payoff in the long run.
-Because most appliances use far more energy than a light bulb, cutting out even a fraction of that energy use can make a major dent in your electricity bill.
+Replacing a major appliance costs a lot more than replacing a lightbulb, but it also offers a bigger payoff in the long run.
+Because most appliances use far more energy than a lightbulb, cutting even a fraction of that energy use can make a significant dent in your electricity bill.

 A refrigerator is a good example.
-The Energy Star website has a handy tool for calculating how much you can save by replacing an old, inefficient fridge with a new one that carries the Energy Star label.
-For instance, if you have a 20-year-old, 20-cubic-foot fridge with a freezer on top, the site estimates it uses 1,031 kWh per year.
-At the average national rate, that old beast of a machine is costing you $131 a year to run.
+The Energy Star website has a handy Flip Your Fridge tool for calculating how much you can save by replacing an old, inefficient fridge with a new one that carries the Energy Star label.
+It estimates that replacing a 20-year-old, 20-cubic-foot top-freezer fridge with a new Energy Star fridge could save you $659 on your utility bill over five years.

 Of course, replacing your old fridge isn’t cheap.
 A large, Energy-Star-rated top-freezer refrigerator costs about $1,000.
-At that rate, your new fridge will take over 14 years to pay for itself in energy savings.
+But with the energy you save, it pays for itself in less than eight years.

-A quick way to compare the energy costs of two different models is to look at their yellow EnergyGuide labels.
-These show how much electricity the appliances use and estimate how much per year they cost to run.
-With this information, you can quickly figure out which model will cost you less over the long term.
+When you shop for appliances, you can compare energy costs easily by looking at their yellow EnergyGuide labels.
+These show how much electricity each model uses and estimate how much per year it costs to run.
+With this information, you can quickly figure out which model costs less over the long term.

 Install Solar Panels